 Click on the asset whose impacted assets you need.

-Click on this option, and a file with the names and links of all your impacted assets will get downloaded.
+Click on the download button, and a file with the names and links of all your impacted assets will get downloaded.

 You can expand the Lineage view to full screen and zoom in or out as needed.